Bullet Proof Surf Alloy Review

-The Alloy is a family and budget friendly two-piece paddle that is tough and durable.
+The BPS Alloy is a family and budget-friendly two-piece paddle that is tough and durable.
 It has a very long adjustable length range of 18" that makes it usable for many different people of different heights.
 If you have a big family or you know that a lot of people are going to be using the paddle, this might be the product for you.
 The nylon blade is strong and won't get beat up if it is used to push off of rocks or other rough surfaces.
-The Alloy's wide, sturdy dihedral nylon blade resists scratches and dings and pushes through water easily.
-Its wide blade makes turning via back paddle a breeze.
+The BPS Alloy's wide, sturdy dihedral nylon blade resists scratches and dings and pushes through the water quickly.
+Its broad blade makes turning via back paddle a breeze.

 Ease of Adjustment

 The Alloy has a TwinPin locking mechanism/adjustment system.
-In order to adjust the length of the shaft, you must pull the plastic clip away from the paddle shaft, which disengages the stainless steel peg from an adjustment hole.
-Next you, pull the handle up or down to your desired length and then push the plastic clip back in, which snaps the peg back into one of the holes.
+To adjust the length of the shaft, you must pull the plastic clip away from the paddle shaft, which disengages the stainless steel peg from an adjustment hole.
+Next, you pull the handle up or down to your desired length and then push the plastic clip back in, which snaps the peg back into one of the holes.

-The nice thing about the collar clamp on this paddle is that when you pull it out you can also tilt it up a bit, which enables you to see inside and line up where the stainless steel peg is going to go.
-Most similar adjustment systems do not tilt out, which makes it harder to line up the peg with the hole and causes scratching the paint of the shaft as you move it around a bit to make it line up and snap back into place.
+The nice thing about the collar clamp on this paddle is that when you pull it out, you can also tilt it up a bit, which enables you to see inside and line up where the stainless steel peg is going to go.
+Most similar adjustment systems do not tilt out, which makes it harder to line up the peg with the hole and scratches the paint from the shaft as you move it around to snap back into place.
 However, the BPS Alloy does use an aluminum alloy shaft, which is the most scratch and abrasion-resistant type, so we aren't sure how much of a benefit this even is.

-The Best Buy award-winning Alloy is a budget friendly option that might be great for those intending to have many people of different heights use it, as it has the widest range of adjustment of all of the contenders we tested.
-You can pick this paddle up on sale for about $60, which is a great deal.
+The Best Buy award-winning Alloy is a budget-friendly option that's great for groups, as it has the widest range of adjustment of all of the contenders we tested.
 It is a heavy paddle, so keep that in mind.
 It has an aluminum shaft and a super durable nylon blade that is among the widest we tested and moves water easily.
 The Alloy comes with a one-year warranty.
 If you are looking for a SUP paddle that can get tossed around a bit, the BPS Alloy can take a beating that would irreparably damage higher-end composite models.